 - April – August: Itineraries focus on the eastern half of the Indonesia archipelago, from Komodo, famous for its “dragons” and Flores to the islands of the Savu Sea for local culture and spectacular scenery.

-- September – November: The focus is on the islands of Banda, the Spice islands, the stunning Raja Ampat archipelago for excellent diving and snorkeling, and Papua, known for the fascinating customs and culture of its tribal people.
+- September – November: The focus is on the islands of Banda, the Spice islands, the stunning Raja Ampat archipelago for excellent diving and snorkeling, and West Papua, known for the fascinating customs and culture of its tribal people.

 Why Go?
 To see remote parts of Indonesia in the lap of luxury in intimate surroundings with your family or friends.